FAQ For Members

 - What exactly are my retirement benefits?

-KPERS has two benefit structures.
-The details of your benefits depend on whether you are a KPERS 1 or KPERS 2 member.
+KPERS has three benefit structures.
+The details of your benefits depend on whether you are a KPERS 1, KPERS 2 or KPERS 3 member.
 See your human resources department if you have questions about your membership.

 KPERS 1 members include: